What is Red Canary?

 The endpoint/cloud workload sensors run on the endpoints and cloud workloads that make up your corporate and production environments, collecting detailed telemetry about what is happening in those systems.

 That telemetry and alerts from your other security products are both sent to our cloud-hosted platform.
 This allows our CIRT to perform analysis of that data to identify and confirm suspicious activity and security incidents.
-The included security orchestration and response capabilities execute playbooks for response and remediation.
+The included security orchestration and response capabilities can execute automations using playbooks on endpoints for response and remediation.

 Your Red Canary incident handler assists and coaches your team about ways to improve your security program and reduce your risk through reporting, prevention recommendations, and deeper integrations between your other security products.